cbrummitt/Rocket_token_bot_tutorial/README.md

 <img src="images/open-list-of-channels.gif" alt="Open the list of channels on a small screen" width="300"/>

 Public channels have a `#` next to them.
-Private groups are marked by a :lock: Direct messages appear in a separate list below the others.
+Private groups are marked by a :lock:.
+Direct messages appear in a separate list below the others.

 <img src="images/public-channel-private-group.png" alt="Example of public channel and private group" width="200"/>